Run scripts from your IDE on other LoadRunner products

 The ID can be used together with the test name to identify the run in LRC or LRE.

-Set up a task in your IDE to continue monitoring the test on LRC.
-You can reference the test using either the script location or the test ID in LRC.
+Set up the task to continue monitoring the test.
+You can reference the test using either the script location or the test ID.

 Configure the arguments for the command line using the following format: